Are Life Insurance Proceeds Taxable? What You Should Know

 5. You surrender the policy

-The cash surrender value of the policy is the amount you receive when you surrender — i.e., cash in — a permanent whole or universal life insurance policy (less any applicable fees).
+The policy's cash surrender value is the amount you receive when you surrender — i.e., cash in — a permanent whole or universal life insurance policy (less any applicable fees).
 If the cash surrender value is greater than the premiums you paid, the excess will be considered taxable.

 6. It’s an employer-paid group plan